skusel/AES/README.md

                       "/path/to/output/plaintext/file");
 ```

-If you have a binary key, you can pass it via the `std::array` interface.
+If you have a binary key, you can pass it more easily via the `std::array` interface.
 ```
 // 8th index of array is the backspace character (0x08)
 // 10th index of the array is the null character (0x00)